-Patricia has added metal purse labels to several of the sample bags.
-On the Alyssa Hip Bag, it is located beneath the flap and applied directly to the cork.
+Here on the Alyssa Hip Bag, the label is located beneath the flap and applied directly to the cork.

 Metal labels affixed to the bag come with either prongs or screw holes.
 This tutorial focuses on purse labels with prongs.

 Location and Spacing:

 There are no rules for where to put your label.
 But you do want it to enhance your design, not detract.
 A label applied crookedly, too close to the bottom edge, the top, or a strap can really affect the overall look of the finished bag.
 Generally, the label will be added after interfacing the exterior.